-Totemic Bird, Kupkein Village Upper Sepik River Papua New Guinea
+A Fine Old New Guinea Totemic Bird Figure Kupkein Village Upper Sepik River Papua New Guinea

-Birds in New Guinea art can be important clan totems and also anthropomorphic spirit beings that are half man; primordial bird-men and bird-women, who originally created the sacred musical instruments, consisting of bamboo flutes and slit gongs that were kept within the ceremonial houses and played a central role in ritual life of their communities.
+Birds in New Guinea art can be important clan totems and also anthropomorphic spirit beings that are half man; primordial bird-men and bird-women, who originally created the sacred musical instruments, consisting of bamboo flutes and slit gongs that were kept within the ceremonial houses and played central role in the ritual life of their communities.

-I visited Kupkein & Swagap Villages in 1986 at that time I saw no Cult House or ceremonial objects being made or stored. perhaps I didn’t stay long enough to be trusted to see important ceremonial objects.
+I visited Kupkein & Swagap Villages in 1986 at that time I saw no Cult House or ceremonial objects being made or stored and when asked about ceremonial objects they said ” that was our grandparents ”

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.

 For all inquiries, please contact us.